 - EB-1: Priority workers

 - EB-2: Professionals with advanced degrees and persons of exceptional ability

 - EB-3: Skilled workers, professionals, and other unskilled workers

 - EB-5: Immigrant investors

-EB-5 10,000 visas allocated each Fiscal Year for immigrant investors.
+- EB-5 includes 10,000 visas allocated each Fiscal Year for immigrant investors.
 Generally, no more than 7.1% of EB-5 investor visas can go to each country.

 EB-1 First Preference

-First Preference EB-1 is for workers with an extraordinary ability, outstanding professors or researchers, or multinational executives.
+First Preference EB-1 is for workers with extraordinary ability, outstanding professors or researchers, or multinational executives.
 This requires meeting specific criteria to demonstrate the individual has an extraordinary ability or is an outstanding researcher.
 Outstanding professors or researchers and multinational managers must have their employer file the petition with the USCIS.
-Individuals with extraordinary ability may petition for themselves. .
+Individuals with extraordinary abilities may petition for themselves.

 EB-2 Second Preference

-Second Preference EB-2 is for workers who are members of advanced degree professions or for persons with exceptional abilities in the arts, sciences or business.
-This requires documentation of the individual's academic record or meeting specific criteria that demonstrates an exceptional ability.
+Second Preference EB-2 is for workers who are members of advanced degree professions or for persons with exceptional abilities in the arts, sciences, or business.
+This requires documentation of the individual’s academic record or meeting specific criteria that demonstrate exceptional ability.